District courts of India: Jurisdiction

-The district court or additional district court exercises jurisdiction both on original side and appellate side in civil and criminal matters arising in the district.
+The district court exercises jurisdiction both on original side and appellate side in civil and criminal matters arising in the district.
 The territorial and pecuniary jurisdiction in civil matters is usually set in concerned state enactments on the subject of civil courts.
 On the criminal side, jurisdiction is exclusively derived from the criminal procedure code.
 As per this code the maximum sentence a sessions judge of district court may award to a convict is capital punishment.

 The district court has appellate jurisdiction over all subordinate courts situated in the district on both civil and criminal matters.
 Subordinate courts, on the civil side (in ascending order) are, Junior Civil Judge Court, Principal Junior Civil Judge Court, Senior Civil Judge Court (also called sub-court).
 Subordinate courts, on the criminal side, in ascending order, are Second Class Judicial Magistrate Court, First Class Judicial Magistrate Court, Chief Judicial Magistrate Court.

 Certain matters on the criminal or civil sides cannot be tried by a court lower than the district court.
 The district court thus has original jurisdiction over these cases.

 Appeals from the district courts are typically made to the high court of the relevant state.
 If any of the parties are not satisfied with the decision of the high court, they may then appeal to the Supreme Court under its appellate jurisdiction.
 In some cases, the Supreme Court may grant leave under Article 136 of the Constitution to appeal a decision of the district court directly.